dandandanoneil/budget-tracker/README.md

 # Budget Tracker
-Web application that uses MongoDB, Mongoose, Node, and Express to track a user's budget, inclding the ability to log transactions while offline, then sync transactions when brought back online.
+Web application that utilizes MongoDB, Mongoose, Node, and Express to track a user's budget, and uses IndexedDB to log transactions while offline, then sync transactions when brought back online.

 ## Table of Contents
 - [Installation Steps](#installation)